My three Years in the Art World and Challenges of Marketing to the 1%

-Myself and the UX team worked closely with the Preferred department to define client personas and using Axure to prototype out the experience based on the business requirements.
+I and the UX team worked closely with the Preferred department to define client personas and using Axure to prototype out the experience based on the business requirements.
 This method allowed us to move quickly, collaborate with everyone needed to test and map the user experience with the department stakeholders.
-This agile process helped define the site stucture in less than a month while design explorations we're being developed in parallel.
+This agile process helped define the site structure in less than a month while design explorations were being developed in parallel.
 The process was a model for future projects, and the site was unanimously positive among the clients and the business.

-Sotheby's needed to support the need of the collectors in an increasingly mobile world, many of whom prefer the convenience of particpating in sales on-line.
-BidNow allows clients to watch all auctions live on-line and place bids in real time, from anywhere in the world.
+Sotheby's needed to support the need of the collectors in an increasingly mobile world, many of whom prefer the convenience of participating in sales online.
+BidNow allows clients to watch all auctions live online and place bids in real time, from anywhere in the world.

 Sothebys' loyalty program needed an app that would give the client their All-Access Pass to the World's Best Museums, events, offers, and more while on the move.
 Preferred clients take their pleasure and travel seriously.
 The team and I sketched, prototyped, and designed a solution that finds them the best art, museums, restaurants, nightlife, activities, and shopping suggestions while on the go.

 Sotheby's departments and I were always looking for out-of-the-box solutions to engage with the clients beyond the print experience, and for the Egon Schiele sale I partnered with Layar to take the experience to another reality and launch a video to help tell a more engaging story which helped increase the sale awareness and a record-breaking sale of Egon Schiele that year.